The Pros and Cons of Hitch Hiking: Concept history and production

 Bricks in the Wall, retitled The Wall, became the next Pink Floyd album in 1979, and Waters shelved Pros and Cons.
 In early 1983, Waters undertook the shelved project himself.
 It was recorded in three London studios between February and December 1983: Olympic Studios, Eel Pie Studios and Waters' own Billiard Room, where his demos were constructed.
 The album features conductor Michael Kamen, actor Jack Palance, saxophonist David Sanborn and guitarist Eric Clapton.
-Guitar player Tim Renwick said:
+Guitarist Tim Renwick said:

 Roger's a very different sort of person [i.e. from Eric Clapton or David Gilmour, described as easygoing].
 I have tremendous respect for him.
 He's a very clever man, but he is very serious.
 When Eric and I toured with him, he wanted everything exactly the same as the record, which, unfortunately, kind of took the fun out of performing.

 Track 7, "4.50 AM (Go Fishing)," includes the same refrain as "The Fletcher Memorial Home" from Pink Floyd's The Final Cut: "The Fletcher Memorial Home for incurable tyrants and kings".
 This song also includes one of the car sounds, and the slightly changed chorus melody, from that album's "Your Possible Pasts".